MohammedAly22/JudgerAI/README.md

 | winner_index     | int64    | Defines the winning index of a case, 0 => the first party wins, 1 => the second party wins |
 | facts     | string    | Contains the case facts that needed to determine who is the winner of specific case |

+The input of **JudgerAI** models will be the case `facts`, and the target will be the `winner_index`.

+# Experiments
+To achieve the best results, we tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration:
+- Data Preprocessing:
+  Including removing stopwords, lowercasing all letters, stemming, removing non-alphabet characters including braces, punctuation, and digits.
+- Data Anonymization:
+  Replacing parties' names from the case facts with a generic `_PARTY_` tag to make sure that models are not biased towards parties' names.
+- Label Class Imbalance:
+  Dealing with class imbalance as a standalone preprocessing step to see if there was an impact on the final accuracy of the **JudgerAI** models or not.

+Each experiment of the above 3, can be made or not, so, we ended up with 8 (2 to the power of 3) possible combinations and they were:
+1. No preprocessing - No anonymization - Imbalance
+2. No preprocessing - No anonymization - Balanced
+3. No preprocessing - Anonymization - Imbalance
+4. No preprocessing - Anonymization - Balanced
+5. Preprocessing - No anonymization - Imbalance
+6. Preprocessing - No anonymization - Balanced
+7. Preprocessing - Anonymization - Imbalance
+8. Preprocessing - Anonymization - Balanced

+As a result, we will end up with 8 different results representing the effect of each expeirment on the final model's decision.